URAmiRBin/URAmiRBin/README.md

 ### About me

-  - Studying Computer Engineering at Amirkabir University of Technology
+  - Computer Engineering Undegrad student at Amirkabir University of Technology
-  - An Android game developer at Moraba games
+  - Android game developer at Moraba games
   - In love with AI
-  - Learning Go and GLSL
+  - Learning new things
   - Hobbies: :closed_book: Books, :book: Manga, :pen: Writing, :headphones: Podcasts and :video_game: Video games

 ### Skills